djndl1/CSNotes/os/concepts/processes_threads.md

 1. normal exit (voluntary); error exit (voluntary): A syscall is executed to tell the OS that it is finished.

-3. fatal error (involuntary): an error is caused by the process, often due to a program bug.
+2. fatal error (involuntary): an error is caused by the process, often due to a program bug. e.g. Illegal instruction, terminating signals

-4. killed by another process (involuntary)
+3. killed by another process (involuntary), on Unix that is also caused by a signal but on Windows this is not the case for the unconditional `TerminateProcess`.

 A process may be in